Overview

 ## Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-If we look at the ANOVA table, both power and number of cylinders have F ratios with a significant P value, suggesting that both might be important in explaining fuel economy (but more on statistical significance in models with multiple explanatory variables in the next session).
+If we look at the ANOVA table, both land use and natural habitat coverage have F ratios with a significant P value, suggesting that both might be important in explaining beetle abundance (but more on statistical significance in models with multiple explanatory variables in the next session).

 Checking Model Assumptions

-It looks as though there is a higher spread of residuals for higher fitted values in the model.
+It looks as though there is a slightly lower spread of residuals for higher fitted values in the model.
 The residuals appear to conform fairly well to a normal distribution, although it seems there might be some slight skew.

-As in the session on linear regression, the first thing we might try in order to diagnose these issues is to investigate the distributions of values in the two continuous variables in our model (the response variable and the continuous explanatory variable):
+As in the session on linear regression, the first thing we might try in order to diagnose these issues is to investigate the distributions of values of our continuous variables.
+Since we have already log-transformed total abundance, we will focus now on the natural habitat values.

-This seems to have improved the distributions of both variables.
-So, let’s try refitting our model, but this time using the log-transformed values:
+This does seem to have improved the distribution at least a little bit.
+So, let’s try refitting our model, but this time using the log-transformed values for natural habitat coverage.

 summary(m2)